-The Group's "One Suncorp" operating model places the customer at the center of the business with all customers treated as Group customers, and allows the Bank to leverage the Group's investments in simplification and optimization programs.
+The Group's operating model places the customer at the center of the business with all customers treated as Group customers, and allows the Bank to leverage the Group's investments in simplification and optimization programs.

-The Group's operating model supports its focus on meeting the financial needs of customers through banking, wealth, insurance and partnered products and services, and on providing access to the Marketplace, which allows customers to interact digitally (online or through apps) or physically (through Stores) or through contact centers (call centers) and intermediaries.
-The goal is to create an "omni-channel" customer experience framework that aligns all existing customer and business interaction points and fulfills a customer's need within whichever channel a customer chooses.
+The Group's operating model supports its focus on meeting the financial needs of customers through banking, wealth, insurance and partnered products and services, and allowing customers to interact digitally (online or through apps) or physically (through Stores or Business Centers) or through contact centers (call centers) and intermediaries.

 Under this operating model, the Group has three operational business units, Banking and Wealth, Insurance and Suncorp New Zealand (which were previously referred to as Bank, Life and General Insurance).
-In September 2018, the Group announced the sale of its Australian life insurance business.
-The transaction is structured as a sale of 100% of the shares in Suncorp Life & Superannuation Limited, which includes the Group's Australian life risk and participating annuities and unit-linked wealth business but excludes the Australian Wealth Suncorp Portfolio Services Limited superannuation business.
-The sale is expected to complete by December 31, 2018, subject to the satisfaction of certain conditions and regulatory approvals in Australia and Japan.
+On February 28, 2019, the Group completed the sale of its Australian life insurance business.
+The transaction was structured as a sale of 100% of the shares in Suncorp Life & Superannuation Limited, which included the Group's Australian life risk and participating annuities and unit-linked wealth business but excluded the Australian Wealth Suncorp Portfolio Services Limited superannuation business.

-Each of the Group's operational business units is responsible for product design and manufacturing, claims management, the delivery of industry-leading experiences and end-to-end responsibility for the statutory entities within the Group.
+Each of the Group's operational business units is responsible for product design and manufacturing, physical distribution, claims management (for the Group's insurance businesses), the delivery of industry-leading experiences and end-to-end responsibility for the statutory entities within the Group.